An individual approach helps to create a dietary strategy that’s realistic and manageable.

 Barriers to change

-Changing dietary behaviour can be a very challenging process.
-For individuals experiencing negative mental health states, the barriers to change could be particularly persistent and include:
+Changing dietary behaviour could be a very challenging process.
+For individuals experiencing adverse mental health states, the barriers to change could be particularly persistent and include:

 - behavioural, motivational, social and financial challenges